 When Minimum Standards of Academic Progress are NOT Achieved:

-The Financial Aid Office will notify students who fail to meet these requirements when information on academic progress is available at the end of their academic year.
-Students who fail to meet these requirements will not be considered for financial aid until all standards have been achieved.
+The Financial Aid Office will notify students via email to their Eastern email account about the loss of financial aid eligibility.
+Students who fail to meet these requirements will not be considered for financial aid for the next academic year.
+If at the end of the next academic year all standards have been achieved, then eligibility will be regained.
 Under no circumstances will financial aid be awarded retroactively to the semester(s) in which the standards were not met.
 Students who fail to meet these requirements are encouraged to make up the hours and grade point requirements during the summer sessions at their own expense (FastPass awards are not held to SAP requirements).
 It is the student's responsibility to ensure the grades and credits completed have been properly posted by the Registrar and to notify the Financial Aid Office once this has occurred.

 Students receiving a Pennsylvania (PA) State Grant must meet the state’s Satisfactory Academic Progress requirements to continue to be eligible to receive the grant.
 Students must appeal directly to the state when progress has not been made for the state to reconsider their eligibility for the grant.
 The University may not override the state’s decision regarding the loss of a state grant.